sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 For creating an LM-OTS signature of a message, Botan offers the method ``LMOTS_Private_Key::sign``.
 For that, it implements Algorithm 1 of [RFC8554]_.
 One important remark is the creation of the randomizer ``C``.
-To create this randomizer, Botan adapts the same approach as the reference implementation by computing ``C`` with the following pseudorandom key generation method:
+To create this randomizer, Botan adapts the same approach as the Cisco reference implementation by computing ``C`` with the following pseudorandom key generation method:

 .. math::
    \mathtt{C = Hash(I\ ||\ u32str(q)\ ||\ u16str(0xfffd)\ ||\ u8str(0xff)\ ||\ SEED)}